cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 }

 [^5]: @misc{2306.15774,
-Author = {Xiang 'Anthony' Chen and Jeff Burke and Ruofei Du and Matthew K. Hong and Jennifer Jacobs and Philippe Laban and Dingzeyu Li and Nanyun Peng and Karl D. D. Willis and Chien-Sheng Wu and Bolei Zhou}, Title = {Next Steps for Human-Centered Generative AI: A Technical Perspective}, Year = {2023},
+Author={Xiang 'Anthony' Chen and Jeff Burke and Ruofei Du and Matthew K. Hong and Jennifer Jacobs and Philippe Laban and Dingzeyu Li and Nanyun Peng and Karl D. D. Willis and Chien-Sheng Wu and Bolei Zhou}, Title={Next Steps for Human-Centered Generative AI: A Technical Perspective}, Year={2023},
-Eprint = {arXiv:2306.15774},
+Eprint={arXiv:2306.15774},
 }

 [^6]: @misc{2306.08302,
-Author = {Shirui Pan and Linhao Luo and Yufei Wang and Chen Chen and Jiapu Wang and Xindong Wu}, Title = {Unifying Large Language Models and Knowledge Graphs: A Roadmap}, Year = {2023},
+Author={Shirui Pan and Linhao Luo and Yufei Wang and Chen Chen and Jiapu Wang and Xindong Wu}, Title={Unifying Large Language Models and Knowledge Graphs: A Roadmap}, Year={2023},
-Eprint = {arXiv:2306.08302},
+Eprint={arXiv:2306.08302},
 }

 [^7]: @article{2305.18339,
-Author = {Yuntao Wang and Yanghe Pan and Miao Yan and Zhou Su and Tom H. Luan}, Title = {A Survey on ChatGPT: AI-Generated Contents, Challenges, and Solutions}, Year = {2023},
+Author={Yuntao Wang and Yanghe Pan and Miao Yan and Zhou Su and Tom H. Luan}, Title={A Survey on ChatGPT: AI-Generated Contents, Challenges, and Solutions}, Year={2023},
-Eprint = {arXiv:2305.18339},
+Eprint={arXiv:2305.18339},
-Doi = {10.1109/OJCS.2023.3300321},
+Doi={10.1109/OJCS.2023.3300321},
 }

 [^8]: @misc{2108.13487,
-Author = {Shuohang Wang and Yang Liu and Yichong Xu and Chenguang Zhu and Michael Zeng}, Title = {Want To Reduce Labeling Cost?
-GPT-3 Can Help}, Year = {2021},
+Author={Shuohang Wang and Yang Liu and Yichong Xu and Chenguang Zhu and Michael Zeng}, Title={Want To Reduce Labeling Cost?
+GPT-3 Can Help}, Year={2021},
-Eprint = {arXiv:2108.13487},
+Eprint={arXiv:2108.13487},
 }

 [^9]: @misc{2307.10169,
-Author = {Jean Kaddour and Joshua Harris and Maximilian Mozes and Herbie Bradley and Roberta Raileanu and Robert McHardy}, Title = {Challenges and Applications of Large Language Models}, Year = {2023},
+Author={Jean Kaddour and Joshua Harris and Maximilian Mozes and Herbie Bradley and Roberta Raileanu and Robert McHardy}, Title={Challenges and Applications of Large Language Models}, Year={2023},
-Eprint = {arXiv:2307.10169},
+Eprint={arXiv:2307.10169},
 }

 [^10]: @misc{2212.10450,
-Author = {Bosheng Ding and Chengwei Qin and Linlin Liu and Yew Ken Chia and Shafiq Joty and Boyang Li and Lidong Bing}, Title = {Is GPT-3 a Good Data Annotator?},
+Author={Bosheng Ding and Chengwei Qin and Linlin Liu and Yew Ken Chia and Shafiq Joty and Boyang Li and Lidong Bing}, Title={Is GPT-3 a Good Data Annotator?},
-Year = {2022},
+Year={2022},
-Eprint = {arXiv:2212.10450},
+Eprint={arXiv:2212.10450},
 }

 [^11]: @misc{2306.11644,
-Author = {Suriya Gunasekar and Yi Zhang and Jyoti Aneja and Caio César Teodoro Mendes and Allie Del Giorno and Sivakanth Gopi and Mojan Javaheripi and Piero Kauffmann and Gustavo de Rosa and Olli Saarikivi and Adil Salim and Shital Shah and Harkirat Singh Behl and Xin Wang and Sébastien Bubeck and Ronen Eldan and Adam Tauman Kalai and Yin Tat Lee and Yuanzhi Li}, Title = {Textbooks Are All You Need},
+Author={Suriya Gunasekar and Yi Zhang and Jyoti Aneja and Caio César Teodoro Mendes and Allie Del Giorno and Sivakanth Gopi and Mojan Javaheripi and Piero Kauffmann and Gustavo de Rosa and Olli Saarikivi and Adil Salim and Shital Shah and Harkirat Singh Behl and Xin Wang and Sébastien Bubeck and Ronen Eldan and Adam Tauman Kalai and Yin Tat Lee and Yuanzhi Li}, Title={Textbooks Are All You Need},
-Year = {2023},
+Year={2023},
-Eprint = {arXiv:2306.11644},
+Eprint={arXiv:2306.11644},
 }

 [^12]: @inproceedings{yoo2021gpt3mix,